-She sighed that painful sigh of recognition.
+She sighed a painful sigh of recognition.
 “You’re right, but I just can’t deal with this right now.
 Our lawyers can.
 I’m going to take an Ambien to try to get a few more hours of sleep.
 I’ll call you on Monday, I’m sorry.”

 The Conniving Executive

-“It’s like talking to a robotic AI chatbot,” one said, “All the right words come out, scripted just for you, but it doesn’t really care.”
+“It’s like talking to a robotic AI chatbot,” one said.
+“All the right words come out, scripted just for you, but it doesn’t really care.”

 “So why did you put your colleague in the awkward situation of promising to keep your secret from her boss?”

 He gave a calculated response.
-“I trusted her to stay silent, but I didn’t trust her boss to, he cared too much about the people who would be impacted.”
+“I trusted her to stay silent, but I didn’t trust her boss to.
+He cared too much about the people who would be impacted.”

 I countered.
 “No, you were grooming her as an abuser would, because you wanted to poach her later.
 If her boss never found out, she proved her loyalty to you.
 If she confessed to her boss, you know she could never become your trusted foot soldier.”

-His smile turned into a frown, as I continued.
+His smile turned into a frown, but I continued.
 “But if her boss found out about your arrangement from someone else, he would no longer trust and promote her, which would drive her into your arms for a promotion.
 Her lose-lose was your win-win.”

 I paused, letting the silence stretch out between us.
 “Actually, the board already knows.
 They didn’t hire me to vet you.
 They hired me to convince you to take the job anyway.”

 “What they didn’t tell you yet is that the company is going to be shuttered next year because of lawsuits it’s facing for unethical sales practices.
 They wanted someone exactly like you to keep the place running smoothly as it’s sold off for parts.”